 Build Trust and Confidence

 Great communication doesn't happen instantly for all couples; it takes time and effort.
 When you take care to share your feelings regularly and listen to your partner without judgment, you'll both develop more confidence in each other's ability to be respectful of emotions.
 "This is how you learn to trust your partner," says Lori.
-She adds, "As each of you experience confidence sharing something minor with the other, talking about the most difficult problems will not be so hard."
+She adds, "As each of you experiences confidence sharing something minor with the other, talking about the most difficult problems will not be so hard."
 After you've developed comfortable dialogue about the positives, you can practice sharing small concerns or fears.

 Create Conversations